Generic selectors

 Data were collected using an adapted proforma, which had been used in a similar study.[17]
 Information was extracted from children’s outpatient clinic registers, where all prescribing details were recorded.
 The variables collected include the date of prescription, gender of the child, age of the child (in months), complaints, diagnoses, investigations done, and medicines prescribed.

 Data collected during data analysis were coded and entered into Statistical Package for Social Sciences (SPSS) Version 28.0.
-Data were cleaned and then analyzed.
+Data was cleaned and then analyzed.
 Results were presented as proportions (percentages) and frequencies using frequency tables and bar chart.
 A comprehensive guideline for the management of LRTIs as provided by the Nigerian standard treatment guidelines, the World Health Organization, and the pediatric association of Nigeria were used to evaluate the medications prescribed.

 Ethical approval